Go to Reviews.org AU Edition

 Paying more than $150 a month may seem steep, even if you are getting a premium plan with four lines.
-And it is significantly pricier than the cheapest plans on the market, like this one from Visible, which costs just $100 a month for four unlimited lines.
+And it is significantly pricier than the cheapest plans on the market, like this one from US Mobile, which costs just $100 a month for four unlimited lines.

 T-Mobile’s data speeds may be the fastest.
 But the company’s coverage range is less impressive.
 Of the three large networks, T-Mobile actually has the worst 4G coverage.

 That said, the company’s coverage map still looks pretty good.
 Check it out.

 If you live in a metropolitan or suburban area, you should get full bars most of the time with T-Mobile.

 Magenta MAX is a powerful plan.
 But it’s not the only one.
 One of these other premium family plans may be even better for you.